 The United Kingdom is scheduled to exit the European Union on 29th March 2019.
 The is known as ‘Brexit’.
-Brexit has caused great confusion among new homebuyers, many of whom frequently question whether they should buy a property before Brexit.
+Brexit has caused great confusion among new homebuyers, many of whom frequently asking themselves: “Should I buy a house before Brexit?”.

-Three question quiz: Should you buy a property before Brexit?
+Three question quiz: Should I buy a house before Brexit?

 Everyone has their own predictions as to what will happen to the UK housing market before and after Brexit.
 It’s obvious, political and economic uncertainty causes house prices to slow down.
 However, this does not mean you should stop investing in property.